Smart shop: Decline of designer drugs

 Smart shops in various countries have been known in the past to sell designer drugs: that is, synthetic substances that were not (yet) illegal.
 The sale of synthetic drugs not explicitly approved as food, supplements or medicines is illegal in some of them.
 For example, in the Netherlands it is dealt with by the relatively benign machinery of the Warenautoriteit (Commodities Authority) rather than in criminal law, as would be the case with controlled substances.

 Yet, this has made it effectively impossible to sell them in a formal retail setting, even if their production and possession is entirely legitimate.
 Smart shops have attempted no further marketing of synthetics since they tried to sell methylone as a "room odorizer" but were ultimately forced to pull it from their shelves in 2004, though it can still be obtained under the counter in some shops.

 Drug paraphernalia

 Smart shops sell many products that can be seen as complement goods to psychoactive drugs, including illegal ones.
-In the Netherlands, which has no drug paraphernalia laws, this is entirely legal.
-In particular, the sales of literature about illegal drugs or their manufacture is rarely criticized and protected by a traditional concern for free speech in local law and custom that is more pronounced than in other European nations.

-Many of the paraphernalia and complements sold in smart shops reduce, in one way or another, the harm associated with illegal drugs.
-For instance, reagent kits for testing the purity of ecstasy can be essential now that tablets named ecstasy can in practice contain just about anything, and often do not, in fact, contain MDMA at all.
-Supplements of vitamins and amino acids have been developed to mitigate specifically the damage of certain illegal drugs.
-Tryptophan and 5-hydroxy-tryptophan, for instance, can be used to help the body replenish serotonin levels in the brain after the use of MDMA, and vitamin supplements are appropriate for users of stimulants such as amphetamine.
-Vitamin B12 is depleted by recreational use of nitrous oxide, and is thereby useful.

 Smart shop is distinguished from head shops found in many countries.
-Head shops provide only paraphernalia, whereas smart shops usually sell at least some actual drugs.
-The term head shop is more common in the UK, though many British head shops sold magic mushrooms until July 2005 when the Government introduced a complete ban on magic mushrooms, putting them in the same category as heroin and crack cocaine.
+Head shops provide only paraphernalia, whereas smart shops typically also sell recreational drugs.
+Many British head shops sold magic mushrooms until July 2005, when the Government introduced a complete ban on magic mushrooms.
 Many of the British head shops still sell a range of other legal highs.